Varennes-Jarcy

 Varennes-Jarcy ([vaʁɛn ʒaʁsi]) is a commune in the Essonne department in northern France, located between Périgny (Val-de-Marne) and Combs-la-Ville (Seine-et-Marne) 25 km from the center of Paris.

+Population

-Inhabitants of Varennes-Jarcy are known as Varennois.
+Inhabitants of Varennes-Jarcy are known as Varennois in French.

 Remarkable sites

 Dedicated to Saint-Sulpice, bishop of Bourges, the church was built at the end of the 13th century, between 1269 and 1282.
 It is a large chapel with ogival vault, comprising 4 tumulary stones (tombs), which have been classified historic buildings since February 1915.
 They are indicated on the left and on the right entry by 2 commemorative plates.
 They are tombs seigneuriales: